 "Your old fridge still kept your food cold even without Wi-Fi, so it's a judgement call as to whether the increased amenity is worth the investment," he says.

-However, there are some exceptions.
-Fiona says it may be worth upgrading an old conventional oven with limited functions: "A fan-forced oven with a digital display is so much more versatile for cooking and also better for temperature accuracy and energy efficiency."
+But there are some exceptions.
+Fiona says it may be worth upgrading an old conventional oven that has limited functions: "A fan-forced oven with a digital display is so much more versatile for cooking and also better for temperature accuracy and energy efficiency."

-Ashley adds that an oven with a pyrolytic cleaning function can also make life a lot easier.
+And as Ashley says, an oven with a pyrolytic cleaning function can make life a lot easier.

 Currently, there's no law to ensure that the products we buy are safe, which is why we're campaigning for the introduction of a general safety provision.